daposarumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is for dislaying content of file
+Script for displaying file content